HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/cp-02/index.md

 Hybrid with cloud.gov,ACF OCIO

 TODO: Determine what we'd need to do when cloud.gov will have an event and document in a plan.
-BIA as well.
-Acquire some templates
+Conducta BIA,OPS CP and document as well using ACF OCIO provided templates.

 ### Control Origination
 Cloud.gov, ACF OCIO and OPRE OPS